-- Twenty-four students completed our undergraduate coordinate major last year, and twenty-eight students will complete the program this year.
+- Twenty-five students completed our undergraduate coordinate major last year, and forty-eight students will complete the program this year.

 - Our recent undergraduates have found jobs in computer science and related areas, and several are pursuing PhD degrees at leading departments.

-- We welcomed the first class for our new PhD program last fall, and our second class arrived this August.
+- We welcomed the third entering class for our PhD program last fall.
 In all, we have fourteen PhD students.

-- Diversity is a highlight across our department: our faculty is 50% female, four of our PhD students are women, and women make up a significant proportion of our undergraduate enrollment.
+- Diversity is a highlight across our department: we have two female faculty members, four of our PhD students are women, and women make up a significant proportion of our undergraduate enrollment.

-- Our faculty has attracted a number of significant research awards: Parisa Kordjamshidi, Brent Venable and Ram Mettu have NIH grants, Carola Wenk has a remarkable four NSF grants, as well as a DARPA award, Brian Summa has an NSF grant, Zizhan Zheng has a Louisiana BoR grant, and Mike Mislove is the lead PI on a DoD MURI project that also includes Stanford, Iowa, and UPenn.
+- Our faculty has attracted a number of significant research awards: Ram Mettu has an NIH grants, Carola Wenk has a remarkable four NSF grants, as well as a DARPA award, Brian Summa has an NSF grant, Zizhan Zheng has a Louisiana BoR grant and two NSF awards, and Mike Mislove is the lead PI on a DoD MURI project that also includes Stanford, Iowa, and UPenn.

 - We are hiring!
-We anticipate hiring one tenure-track/tenured faculty member this year and a second Professor of Practice.
+We anticipate hiring several tenure-track/tenured faculty member this year and possible a third Professor of Practice.
 We also are searching for the Yahoo!
 Founder Chair, for which we anticipate hiring a senior researcher with international standing who works in an area related to data science.
 The successful candidate will anchor our research activities by leading research collaborations within the department, in SSE, and across the other Tulane schools and colleges.
 For more details about our open positions, see here.